datajerk/gamenotes/pokered/README.md

 ## Cheating

-Main Story Guidelines:
+Main Storyline Guidelines:

 1. No altering money (but coins OK, something I learned from my Polished Crystal post-game run).
 1. No [offline] Rare Candy to level up.
 1. Must "capture" each Pokémon the way the game intended (with a ball).
 1. No glitches (mostly concerned about savefile corruption).

-Post Game Guidelines:
+Post-Game Guidelines:

 1. Experience the proper way at least once.
    1. Grinding